CPF Fellow Betty Yee Headshot

 Fall 2023 Fellow

-Betty Yee was elected as California’s Controller in November 2014, following two terms of service on the California Board of Equalization, the nation’s only elected tax commission.
-Reelected for a second term as Controller in 2018 and earning the highest number of votes of any candidate on the ballot that year nationwide — over 8 million votes — Betty is only the tenth woman in California history to be elected to statewide office.
+Betty Yee was first elected as California’s Controller in November 2014, following two terms of service on the California Board of Equalization, the nation’s only elected tax commission.
+Reelected for a second term as Controller in 2018 and earning the highest number of votes of any candidate on the ballot that year nationwide — over 8 million votes — Yee is only the tenth woman in California history to be elected to statewide office.
+In March 2024, Yee declared herself a candidate for California Governor in 2026.

 Study Group: Good Governance: The Antidote to California’s Challenges